 In recognising the predicted shortages in healthcare professionals in coming years, they expanded to provide services into mainstream schools and businesses.

-To support this expansion, inspire more people to consider a career pathway into health and to provide a point of difference in training for their students, Connect ‘n’ Grow began to explore using immersive technology.
+To support this expansion, inspire more people to consider a career pathway into health and to provide a point of difference in training for their students, Connect ‘n’ Grow began to explore using immersive technology and VR health training.

 “We had been told about the work that Think Digital were doing in the agriculture sector, after hearing founder Tim Gentle present at an event,” said CEO Michael Gleadow.